tryallfailure/Demo/README.md

 - **inpaint_out.mp4**: Restored video (saved in results/)
 - **masked_in.mp4**: Masked input video (saved in results/)

-### Inpainting Reference
-This module is based on [ProPainter](https://github.com/sczhou/ProPainter) with minor modifications for this project.

 ---

 ## 📈 Output Examples